HDYO has more information about HD available for young people, parents and professionals on our site:

 Hello!
-Firstly, I am pleased you have found HDYO and I hope the content on our site proves to be helpful for you.
+Firstly, I am pleased you have found HDYO and I hope the educational content and support on our site proves helpful for you.

 I come from a family that is affected by Huntington’s disease.
 My father was diagnosed with the disease when I was 7 years old and I grew up witnessing him progress with the condition.
 This had a big impact on my childhood, especially my teenage years – which were very difficult for me.

 When I turned 18 I began getting more involved with Huntington’s disease and started facing the issue in my life - I wanted to know what I could do to help.
 As time went on I got more interested in the lack of youth support in HD families and felt this was an area I could make a positive difference in.
 I started studying for a degree in childhood and youth studies and spent a year going to youth events for Huntington’s disease in various places around the world, to see what youth support was like on a worldwide scale.
 I found that support was poor in many places and there was a huge lack of information and support available for young people.
 Put simply, there was a gap in support for young people affected by Huntington’s disease and something needed to be done to try and fill that gap.
 This is where the idea of HDYO emerged, a place for all young people to access support and educational information.
 It has been an amazing journey to see HDYO develop since launching in 2012, we have made some fantastic progress for young people impacted by HD!
 No matter what the support is like for each young person in their area, HDYO is here to provide support and understanding.
 If you would like support, don’t hesitate to reach out at firstname.lastname@example.org